ietf-wg-asdf/SDF/sdf.md

 The type "`string`" is associated with Unicode text string values as they can be represented in JSON.

-The length (as measured in characters) can be constrained by the additional data qualities "`minLength`" and "`maxLength`", which are inclusive bounds.
+The length (as measured in characters, specifically Unicode scalar values) can be constrained by the additional data qualities "`minLength`" and "`maxLength`", which are inclusive bounds.